 Police Use of Force

 Tuvalu's national police service, the Tuvalu Police Force, is headquartered on Funafuti.
+The 2008 Police Act of Tuvalu does not regulate the use of force.

 Under Section 16(2) of the 2008 Criminal Procedure Code, if a person forcibly resists a police officer's attempt "to arrest him, or attempts to evade the arrest, such police officer or other person may use all means necessary to effect the arrest".
 The provision further specifies that